 Being a filmmaker demands physical strength to carry equipment for long days, technical intelligence to handle digital tools, and above all the ability to create honest and genuine connections with people in order to bring out the best in interviews.

 Men often love to feel a sense of certainty, almost as if they are your “everything.”
-When they do not feel that, it becomes harder for them to open up and connect.
 But the truth is that nobody is anyone’s “everything.”
 Love was never really like the movies with all their emotional highs.
-I believe love is something built slowly, and a path two people create over time with only two essential things: Openness and trust.
+Love is something built slowly, and a path two people create over time with only two essential things: Openness and trust.

 But how can men open up and trust when they carry insecurities they may not even be aware of?

-On one hand, many men love intellectual connection, something that is very present in modern women.
-But at the same time they may still expect a more submissive dynamic where difficult conversations are avoided.
-This may happen because these conversations trigger something inside them, or because they simply do not have the answers and prefer to avoid the discomfort.
+On one hand, many men love intellectual connection with someone adventure that now have the freedom in time and economy to do things with them; but at the same time they may still expect a more submissive dynamic where difficult conversations are avoided.
+This because these conversations trigger something inside them, or because they simply do not have the answers and prefer to avoid the discomfort.

 I am not an unconventional woman because I want to prove something to men or because I want to become one.
 I am unconventional simply because I am unique and I genuinely love what I do as a human being.
 Not better or worse than anyone else, just different in how I think, feel, and approach life.

-What many men are rarely told is that women can still feel safe with them.
+What men are rarely told is that women can still feel safe with them.
 Yes, we naturally want their protection, but in a different way.
-Vulnerability and deep conversations are actually some of the most powerful ways a man can make a woman feel safe.
-We create the sense that whatever happens in the future, we are a team capable of finding solutions together.
-Unfortunately, many men still choose to remain in poor relationships where there is little growth and later or sooner that ends up in unhealthy or toxic ones.
+We don’t need them to be the stronge one anymore.
+We learnt to survive ourselves in these new times.
+And on the contrary, vulnerability and deep conversations are actually some of the most powerful ways a man can make a woman feel safe.
+Someone with whom we can feel that whatever happens in the future, we will be a team capable of finding solutions together.
+But of course, to get to this point, men should have learn to be emotionally open and know about their needs.
+Unfortunately, many choose to remain in poor relationships where there is little growth.

 On the other hand, we women, both historically and today, still carry a strong intuitive sensitivity and a natural ability to nurture and we love doing that.
-This includes caring for partners, family, and the home environment.
-From a biological perspective, women tend to be more attuned to these aspects of life and these abilities remain true whether a woman has a large career or not.
+This includes caring for our partners, family, and the home environment.
+From a biological perspective, women tend to be more attuned to these aspects of life and we are happy to honor this.

-Our partners and friends are the only relationships we truly choose in life.
-We do not choose our parents or the family we are born into.
-But we do choose the person with whom we want to share our life, and that person should represent the best version of what we hope to experience in love.
+We do not choose our parents or the family we are born into, but our partners and friends are the relationships we truly get to choose in life.
+And I believe that the person with whom we choose to share our life should reflect the best version of what we hope to experience in love, not someone we settle for just because they seem “good enough”.

-I am really thankful that podcasts like those of Lewis Howes and Matthew Hussey exist.
+I am really thankful that podcasts like those of Lewis Howes, Jay Shetty and Matthew Hussey exist.
 They have helped me a lot to understand how to build better and loving relationships.
-And hopefully little by little we all find ourselves in more conscious connections.
+And overall they are also trying to help men to be more open.
+Hopefully little by little we all find ourselves in more conscious romantic relationships.

 Lizeth Yarlequé